Lifestyle habits can cause stains to build up up on the outside of the teeth and make them look darker than they once were.

 There is a lot to like about this paste.
 It appears to work and does so in a considerate way that does not put your teeth at risk in exchange for a quicker whiter smile.

-Developed and made in the UK there is a sense of quality, professionalism and a high standard of consideration that has gone into this product and from my testing as well as other users feedback this all pays off in the results.
+Developed and made in the UK there is a sense of quality, professionalism and a high standard of consideration that has gone into this product.

 - Where can I buy UltraDEX Sensitive Recalcifying and Whitening Toothpaste?